atomknack/DoubleEngine/README.md

 This technology could possible:
 - Already be used in some games
 - Make process of creating games and generating worlds for them more easy
-- Add destructable elements to games and partial physics (this require coworking with read game engine developers) ...
+- Add destructable elements to games and partial physics (this require coworking with real game engine developers) ...

 ## Why I did not shared it earlier, even that I need help in developing it?